 The transaction to and from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured.
 There have been no guarantees provided or received for any related party receivables or payables.
-Tem loans, Buyers Credit Facilities are guaranted by holding company, Kajaria Ceramics Ltd. For the year ended 31 March 2019, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (31 March 2018: INR Nil).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

-Kajaria Plywood Private Limited Notes to financial statement for the year ended 31 March 2019 (Amount in Rupees lacs, unless otherwise stated)
+Notes to financial statement for the year ended 31 March 2020 (Amount in Rupees lacs, unless otherwise stated)